Unikitty!: Release

 The series was released on Cartoon Network on October 1, 2017, after The Lego Ninjago Movie was released in theatres on September 22, 2017.
 It was also released internationally in the United Kingdom and Ireland on March 5, and on Teletoon in Canada on March 17, 2018.
 It premiered on Cartoon Network channels in Southeast Asia on March 30, in Sub-Saharan Africa on April 9 and in Australia and New Zealand on April 27, 2018.
 It premiered on France 4 in France on September 3, 2018.
+In Germany, Cartoon Network aired the series in 2018.
+Similarly to the US, the episode "Sick Day" was omitted from airing.

 Home media

 The first DVD set of the series was released on August 28, 2018, subtitled "Sparkle Party Season 1, Part 1".

 The entire first season was released on DVD on May 7, 2019.